 A certain index represents an analysis of the seasonality of incidence:

-In addition, it is advisable to allocate a monthly seasonality index (in%):
+In addition, it is advisable to highlight the monthly seasonality index (in%):

 Im = P x 365 x 100 ,

-where P is the number of cases in a given month
+where P is the number of diseases in a given month

-K is the number of days in a month
+K – number of days in a month

-H - the total number of diseases per year
+N – total number of diseases per year

-These indicators will make it possible to establish the periods of the year characterized by the highest morbidity and injuries and to plan preventive measures.
+These indicators will allow us to identify periods of the year characterized by the highest incidence of illness and injury and plan preventive measures.

-No less clear is the definition of this indicator not as a percentage, but in the absolute number of conditional persons who did not work at the enterprise during the year:
+No less clear is the definition of this indicator not as a percentage, but as an absolute number of conditional persons who did not work at the enterprise during the year:

-Of great interest is also the calculation of the number of days during which the enterprise theoretically did not work during the year due to morbidity and injuries:
+Of great interest is also the calculation of the number of days during which the enterprise theoretically did not work during the year due to illness and injury:

-And, finally, the economic damage caused by morbidity and injuries is calculated, which is added up:
+And finally, the economic damage caused by morbidity and injury is calculated, which consists of:

-Underdone industrial production is defined as the product of the average output of a worker per day by the number of sick days with temporary disability.
+Undelivered industrial output is defined as the product of the average output of a worker per day by the number of days of illness with temporary disability.

-Funds spent on sick leave payments - by multiplying the average allowance per day by the number of days of temporary disability.
+Funds spent on sick leave payments are calculated by multiplying the average benefit per day by the number of days of temporary disability.

-Morbidity with temporary disability occupies a special place in the population's morbidity statistics due to its high socioeconomic significance.
+Morbidity with temporary disability occupies a special place in population morbidity statistics due to its high socio-economic significance.
 Reducing the incidence of workers and employees is a great reserve for increasing labor productivity at any enterprise.

-Reducing labor losses contributes to the protection of the health of workers and employees, and also saves money on social insurance.
-Morbidity with temporary disability has a feature that distinguishes it from the general morbidity of the population, since not all diseases and do not always lead to disability.
-The study and analysis of morbidity with temporary disability do not provide an exhaustive description of the health of workers, however, they allow us to identify the impact of morbidity on working capacity.
+Reducing labor losses contributes to the protection of the health of workers and employees, and also allows saving money on social insurance.
+Morbidity with temporary loss of ability to work has a feature that distinguishes it from the general morbidity of the population, since not all diseases do not always lead to loss of ability to work.
+The study and analysis of morbidity with temporary disability does not provide an exhaustive description of the health of workers, however, it makes it possible to identify the impact of morbidity on working ability.

-This morbidity may be the result of a violation of the organization of work, chronic overwork, the harmful effects of a complex of production factors, shortcomings in the provision of medical and preventive care, etc. Various factors influence the level and structure of this type of morbidity.
-Morbidity with temporary disability has a close relationship with the age, gender, professional, length of service of workers, working and living conditions, the quality of medical and labor expertise.
-In addition, it can be a criterion for the effectiveness of socio-economic, hygienic and medical measures.
+This morbidity may be the result of a violation of the organization of work, chronic overwork, the harmful effects of a complex of production factors, deficiencies in the provision of medical and preventive care, etc. The level and structure of this type of morbidity is influenced by various factors.
+The incidence of illness with temporary disability has a close connection with the age, gender, professional, length of service of workers, working and living conditions, and the quality of medical and labor examination.
+In addition, it can be a criterion for the effectiveness of measures of a socio-economic, hygienic and medical nature.

-In the plans for the socio-economic development of the enterprise, the initial data on the incidence of workers with temporary disability are the basis for improving sanitary and hygienic working conditions, improving the quality of medical care.
+In plans for the socio-economic development of an enterprise, initial data on the incidence of workers with temporary disability are the basis for improving sanitary and hygienic working conditions and improving the quality of medical care.

-The unit of accounting for morbidity with temporary disability is a case of disability due to the disease.
-The record document in which each case of such a disease is recorded is a certificate of incapacity for work.
+The unit for recording morbidity with temporary disability is a case of loss of ability to work due to a disease.
+The accounting document in which each case of such a disease is registered is a certificate of incapacity for work.
 This document is also a document

-legal (is the basis for the patient's failure to fulfill labor obligations to the employer), financial (on its basis, disability benefits are calculated and paid to the patient within the framework of social insurance) and statistical (when developing sick leave sheets, you can get indicators characterizing the incidence with temporary disability) .
+ment legal (is the basis for the patient’s failure to fulfill his labor obligations to the employer), financial (on its basis, disability benefits are calculated and paid to the patient within the framework of social insurance) and statistical (when developing certificates of incapacity for work, it is possible to obtain indicators characterizing the incidence of illness with temporary loss of ability to work) .

 The reporting form for morbidity with temporary disability is form No. 16-VN.
 This document is intended for operational purposes of recording and analyzing temporary disability of workers.
-Features of its compilation and the order of presentation are specified in the instructions.
+The specifics of its preparation and the order of presentation are specified in the instructions.

-The main indicators that can be calculated based on the report information are as follows:
+The main indicators that can be calculated based on the report information are the following:

-1. Number of disability cases per 100 employees: absolute number of disability x 100
+1. Number of cases of disability per 100 workers: absolute number of cases of disability x 100

 average number of employees

-Number of days of incapacity for work per 100 employees: absolute number of days of incapacity for work x 100
+Number of days of disability per 100 workers: absolute number of days of disability x 100

 average number of employees

-3. Average duration of one case of incapacity for work: absolute number of days of incapacity for work absolute number of cases of incapacity for work
+3. Average duration of one case of disability: absolute number of days of disability absolute number of cases of disability

-absolute, number of cases. (or days) easy. according to d. ill. x 100% absolute number of cases (or days) in total for all diseases
+absolute, number of cases (or d.) easy. according to d. ill. x 100% absolute number of cases (or days) in general for all diseases

 These indicators are calculated:

-For all reasons (diseases, patient care, vacation in connection with sanatorium treatment, quarantine);
+For all reasons (illness, caring for the sick, vacation in connection with sanatorium treatment, quarantine);

-The number of cases of disability per 100 workers (frequency indicator) indicates the level of morbidity of workers.
-The indicator of the number of days of incapacity for work per 100 employees mainly characterizes the severity of diseases, and also has a certain economic significance.
-The average duration of a case of disability expresses the severity of the disease and the quality of the disability examination.
+The indicator of the number of cases of disability per 100 workers (frequency indicator) indicates the level of morbidity among workers.
+The indicator of the number of days of disability per 100 workers characterizes, mainly, the severity of the disease, and also has a certain economic significance.
+The average duration of a disability case expresses the severity of the disease and the quality of the disability assessment.

-When calculating indicators, it should be remembered that it is necessary to use the average annual number of employees, which is defined as half the sum of employees at the beginning and end of the month.
+When calculating indicators, you should remember that you must use the average annual number of employees, which is defined as half the sum of employees at the beginning and end of the month.
 The average annual number of employees per year can be determined in two ways:

-1) summing up the number of employees at the beginning of each month (including the beginning of January of the next year) and dividing this amount by 13;
+1) by summing the number of employees at the beginning of each month (including the beginning of January of the next year) and dividing this amount by 13;

-Calculation of incidence rates of female genital organs should be made to the number of women.
+Calculation of morbidity rates of female genital organs should be based on the number of women.

-The structure of morbidity allows you to determine the place (significance) of a disease among all diseases.
+The structure of morbidity allows us to determine the place (significance) of a particular disease among all diseases.

 Additionally, to characterize labor losses due to temporary disability, the following indicators can be calculated.

-1. The share of those who were conditionally unemployed for the reporting period (the percentage of those who were conditionally unemployed for the reporting period):
+1. The share of those who conditionally did not work during the reporting period (percentage of those who conditionally did not work during the reporting period):

-absolute number of days of disability x 100%
+absolute number of days of incapacity x 100%

-average annual number of employees x number of calendars. days report, years
+average annual number of employees x number of calendar days. days report, year

 In the absence of data on the number of employees, you can calculate:

-2. The number of absenteeism per working day:
+2. Number of absences from work per working day:

 absolute number of days of incapacity for work